ms/buildtogether.tech/rights/index.md

 Every creative work has some sort of license; the only question is whether authors and users know what it is and choose to enforce it.
-Choosing a license for a project can be complex, not least because the law hasn't kept up with everyday practice.
-FIXME lightweight intro while <cite>Lindberg2008</cite> is a deeper dive for those who want details.
+Choosing a license for a project can be complex, not least because the law hasn't kept up with everyday practice.  (<cite>Lindberg2008</cite> is a good exploration of these issues if you want details.)
 Depending on country, institution, and job role, most creative works are automatically eligible for intellectual property protection.
 However, members of the team may have different levels of copyright protection.
 For example, students and faculty may have a copyright on the research work they produce, but university staff members may not, since their employment agreement may state that what they create on the job belongs to their employer.

 To avoid legal messiness, every project should include an explicit license.
 This license should be chosen early, since changing a license can be